tdwg/vocab/maintenance-specification.md

-# TDWG Vocabulary Maintenance Specification (draft of 2017-01-23 for submission for public comment)
+# TDWG Vocabulary Maintenance Specification (draft of 2017-04-10 for consideration for adoption by the Executive Committee; unchanged from public comment submission)

 **Title:** Vocabulary Maintenance Specification